ian-james-johnson/regression_project/readme.md

 fips                              geographical region of the property

 The purpose of the project is to determine which features can be used to predict property values.

+My initail hypothesis is that the best features are calculatedfinishedsquarefeet, bedroomcnt, bathroomcnt.

 The distribution of taxes by region were explored.
 Pair plots were used to explore the features.